HOW TO KEEP YOUR BUNNY OR GUINEA PIG COOL IN THE SUMMER!

 The weather is FINALLY getting warmer, the sun is shining and you are just dying to get your bunny or guinea pig out on the grass for some fresh air and sun on their back - is there anything nicer than watching a rabbit binkying or a piggy popcorning out of doors?!

 But with the fun of this, comes the worry - will they get sunburn or overheat?
-What about keeping them cool in their hutch?
+What about keeping them cool in their hutch or shed?

 Read on for my hints and tips for a stress free summer with your small furry!!